Telehealth in Vermont

 - Is the platform deployable in days?

 A related topic area to platforms is broadband capacity - or lack thereof for patients and providers working from home.
 This is actually a system of inter-related issues, some of which have short term solutions under COVID-19.
-There’s broadband infrastructure, the question of what services are available at what speeds (if you’re running a tele-ICU that’s not the same as emailing a photo of a rash), patients’ ability to afford adequate speeds and equipment to go with them, and also digital literacy / comfort.
+There’s broadband infrastructure, the question of what services are available at what speeds (if you’re running a tele-ICU that’s not the same as emailing a photo of a rash), patients’ ability to afford adequate speeds, and equipment.
 Here are some resources on this topic:

 Broadband for Telehealth in Vermont - a short podcast interview with the Public Service Department (5/14)